Phantom Punch (film): Plot

-In July 1963 Patterson and Liston fight a rematch, which Liston easily wins.
-Farah pretends that Caesar has called for Sonny but when Sonny arrives Farrah merely requests sex and the two cheat on their respective partner.
+In July 1963, Patterson and Liston fought a rematch, which Liston won easily.
+Farah pretends that Caesar has called for Sonny, but when Sonny arrives, Farrah merely requests sex, and the two cheat on their respective partner.
 Novak waits outside Zazo's hotel room to threaten him to stop spreading rumors that Liston's fights are fixed and discovers him leaving the room with Farah.
 Farah and Sonny continue to meet for sex but find no romance in their relationship.

 Liston is surprised by Cassius Clay's unusual style in their boxing match and asks Catfish to spread an irritating substance on his gloves to bother Clay's eyes.
-The irritant works but Liston nevertheless gives up the fight.
-Geraldine surprises Sonny and Farah with a gun at their next rendezvous and tells Farah to leave then tells Sonny that she hopes Cassius Clay beats him again.
+The irritant works, but Liston nevertheless gives up the fight.
+Geraldine surprises Sonny and Farah with a gun at their next rendezvous and tells Farah to leave, then tells Sonny that she hopes Cassius Clay beats him again.
 Already upset, Liston flies into a rage when provoked by the press with questions about the murder of Bobby Zazo and his connection to Caesar Novak.
-Liston asks Father Alois why others fail to give him the love they give to other fighters and the priest tells him that he cannot rely on the validation of others to determine his worth and that he has always been able to accomplish things through his own inner strengths.
+Liston asks Father Alois why others fail to give him the love they give to other fighters, and the priest tells him that he cannot rely on the validation of others to determine his worth and that he has always been able to accomplish things through his inner strengths.

-Liston loses the rematch against Cassius Clay, now known as Muhammad Ali, after falling down for 20 seconds following the famous phantom punch.
-Many cannot see the punch and the press once again attacks Liston, accusing him of taking a dive.
-Caesar's mob connections are likewise suspicious but after speaking with Sonny he convinces them that Sonny was not throwing the fight.
+Liston loses the rematch against Cassius Clay, now known as Muhammad Ali, after falling for 20 seconds following the famous phantom punch.
+Many cannot see the punch, and the press once again attacks Liston, accusing him of taking a dive.
+Caesar's mob connections are likewise suspicious, but after speaking with Sonny, he convinces them that Sonny was not throwing the fight.
 Liston works his way back up in the rankings with a record of 14-1 in fights around the world between 1966 and 1969.
 The mob tells Caesar to tell Sonny to start taking dives and also inform him of the meetings between Sonny and Farah.
-Caesar confronts Farah and physically attacks her in jealous anger then throws her out.
-Out of spite he lies to the mob that Sonny refuses to take a dive, hoping that Sonny will end up getting hurt because of this.
-In 1971 Geraldine returns home from a trip to find Sonny dead.
-The police officially declare it a heroin overdose but there remains doubt about this explanation.
+Caesar confronts Farah and physically attacks her in jealous anger, then throws her out.
+Out of spite, he lies to the mob that Sonny refuses to dive, hoping that Sonny will end up getting hurt because of this.
+In 1971, Geraldine returns home from a trip to find Sonny dead.
+The police officially declare it a heroin overdose, though doubts about this explanation persist.